 Financial institutions may not first come to mind when thinking about federal medical privacy laws.
 But banks and other financial institutions that engage in services on behalf of certain health care entities can be directly subject to the provisions and penalties of the Health Insurance Portability and Accountability Act (“HIPAA”).
+Understanding how HIPAA compliance relates to banks is imperative if you work in the financial sector.
+But first, let's gain an understanding into what HIPAA privacy rule is.

 Enacted in 1996, HIPAA is a well-known and, at times, complex federal statute.
-Broadly speaking, HIPAA provides uniform requirements governing the use and disclosure of individually identifiable health information, also called “protected health information.”
+Broadly speaking, HIPAA privacy rule provides uniform requirements governing the use and disclosure of individually identifiable health information, also called “protected health information.”
 HIPAA is composed of a privacy component that regulates the means protected health information can be used, as well as a security component requiring the implementation of administrative, physical and technical requirements for electronic protected health information.

 From the time HIPAA was enacted in 1996 until 2009, HIPAA only directly applied to “covered entities,” defined in federal law as health care providers, health plans and health care clearinghouses.
 The “business associates” of covered entities – businesses such as financial institutions that perform services on behalf of covered entities – were subject to HIPAA only through contracts with covered entities.
 These contracts, called business associate agreements, set forth requirements for the business associate’s use and dissemination of protected health information.
 The “Health Information Technology for Economic and Clinical Health Act” or the “HITECH Act,” was enacted as a part of the federal stimulus bill known as the American Recovery and Reinvestment Act of 2009 (“ARRA”).
 The 2009 HITECH Act expands and clarifies HIPAA privacy and security regulations, including some key changes related to business associates of covered entities.